koenrane/KR-new-site/content/worrying-about-the-vase-whitelisting.md

     Luckily, humans are great at producing flawless code on the first attempt.

-[^3]: A potentially-helpful analogy: similarly to how Bayesian networks decompose the problem of representing a (potentially extremely large) joint probability table to that of specifying a handful of conditional tables, whitelisting attempts to decompose the messy problem of quantifying state change into a set of comprehensible ontological transitions.
+[^3]: A potentially helpful analogy: similarly to how Bayesian networks decompose the problem of representing a (potentially extremely large) joint probability table to that of specifying a handful of conditional tables, whitelisting attempts to decompose the messy problem of quantifying state change into a set of comprehensible ontological transitions.

 [^4]: Technically, at 6,250 words, Eliezer's article falls short of the [7,500 required for "novella" status](https://en.wikipedia.org/wiki/Novella).